smartenv-crs4/keycloak-api-manager/README.md

  ```

 ##### `function getCompositeRolesForClient({roleId:'roleid', clientId:'clientId'})`
-The getCompositeRolesForClient function is used to retrieve
+The getCompositeRolesForClient function is used to retrieve all client-level roles that are
-all client-level roles that are associated with a given composite role.
+associated with a given composite role.
 Composite roles in Keycloak can include roles from different clients,
 and this method specifically returns the roles belonging to a specified client that
 are part of the composite role.
 It requires the roleId of the composite role
 and the clientId of the client whose roles you want to retrieve.
 The function returns an array of
 RoleRepresentation objects representing the client roles included in the composite.
 This helps manage and inspect client-specific role hierarchies within the composite role structure in Keycloak.
+@parameters:
+- filters: parameter provided as a JSON object that accepts the following parameters:
+    - roleId: (string, required) — The Id of the role to retrieve
+    - clientId: (string, required) — The Id of the client to search for composite roles
 ```js
 const compositeRoles = await keycloakAdapter.kcAdminClient.roles.getCompositeRolesForClient({
     roleId: 'compositeRole-Id',